-Fortified foods such as some breakfast cereals and types of nutritional yeast can provide another cholesterol-free source of vitamin B12.
+Fortified foods, such as some breakfast cereals and types of nutritional yeast, can provide another cholesterol-free source of vitamin B12.

-Update: data heroically procured by Vesanto Melina suggests that the nutrition facts label of Red Star brand’s “vegetarian support formula” nutritional yeast is misleading and that one may only get 0.9 mcg of vitamin B12 per teaspoon.
-So to serve as a sole source one would have to consume 2 teaspoons three times a day (4 to 6 hours apart).
+Update: data heroically procured by Vesanto Melina suggests that the nutrition facts label of Red Star brand’s “vegetarian support formula” nutritional yeast is misleading, and that one may only get 0.9 mcg of vitamin B12 per teaspoon.
+So to serve as a sole source, one would have to consume 2 teaspoons three times a day (4 to 6 hours apart).
 The video was updated and re-recorded on July 14, 2012 to reflect this fact.
-Thank you Vesanto!
+Thank you, Vesanto!

 Note that nutritional yeast doesn’t naturally contain B12—it has to be fortified with the vitamin.
-So many formulations lack B12 completely.
-So for example, while Red Star brand’s “vegetarian support formula” nutritional yeast is an excellent source of B12, their “elder support formula” doesn’t have any (which makes no sense, as the Institute of Medicine recommends everyone over age 50 supplement with B12).
-So if you buy it in bulk and are relying on it for your B12, you may want to ask to see the package it came from just to check to make sure it has B12 in it.
+So, many formulations lack B12 completely.
+For example, while Red Star brand’s “vegetarian support formula” nutritional yeast is an excellent source of B12, their “elder support formula” doesn’t have any—which makes no sense, as the Institute of Medicine recommends everyone over age 50 supplement with B12.
+So, if you buy it in bulk and are relying on it for your B12, you may want to ask to see the package it came from, just to check to make sure it has B12 in it.

-For more context, check out my associated blog post, Stool Size and Breast Cancer Risk.
+For more context, check out my associated blog post: Stool Size and Breast Cancer Risk.